What are the psychological effects of COVID-19?

 The closure of schools due to containment weighs more heavily on women than on men.
 On average, women teleworking take care of children and their education 1.5 hours more per day than men teleworking.
 Confinement has increased the disparities that existed prior to confinement.Hupkau, C, and Petrongolo, B (2020).
 Work, care and gender during the Covid-19 crisis, Paper No' CEPCOVID-19-002: Preprint CEP Covid-19 Analysis.

-A survey carried out in France on 1025 people shows that during confinement 59% of women consider that they spend more time than their spouses on household chores or childcare, while 25% of men consider that they spend more time than their spouses on these tasks.Lévy, JD., Potereau, J., Prunier, A., (2020), L'impact du confinement sur les inégalités femmes/hommes.
+A survey carried out in France on 1,025 people shows that during confinement, 59% of women consider spending more time than their spouses on household chores or childcare while 25% of men consider spending more time than their spouses on these tasks.Lévy, JD., Potereau, J., Prunier, A., (2020), L'impact du confinement sur les inégalités femmes/hommes.
 Harris Interactive in France for the State Secretariat for Gender Equality and the Fight against Discrimination.

 Reports of intra-family violence increased by a third during the first confinement in France.
 Such violence is a risk factor for the appearance of mental pathologies.
 In France, if you are a victim or if you are aware of a situation of child abuse, you can call 119.
 If you are a victim or are aware of a situation of violence against a woman, you can call 3919.Assessment of the activity of 119 (similar to 911 in US/Canada, 999 in UK) - containment period from 18 March to 10 May 2020.